ASNeG/OpcUaWebServer/docs/source/1_getting_started/installation.rst

 **Linux (Ubuntu or Debian)**

-To install the requirments, follow the instructions in the following documents.
+To install the requirements, follow the instructions in the following documents.

 * `Installation OpcUaStack <https://opcuastack.readthedocs.io/en/release4/1_getting_started/installation.html>`_.
 * `Installation ASNeG Demo Server <https://asnegdemoserver.readthedocs.io/en/release4/1_getting_started/installation.html>`_.

-The next stept is the compilation of the source code and its installation.
+The next step is the compilation of the source code and its installation.
 You should run in the root directory of the sources:

 ::